 You’ve Probably Heard: Of course I don’t want to be in debt, but what can I do about it?
 I can barely keep up with my minimum payments.
 I’m just going to be stuck in debt forever.

 It’s excruciatingly slow at first.
-It’s a nightmare just keeping up with minimum payments, let alone paying down extra principal.
-When I first started, my minimums alone cost more than my rent each month.
+It’s a nightmare to keep up with minimum payments, let alone pay any extra principal.
+When I started, my minimums alone cost more than my monthly rent.

-Whether you use the snowball method or the avalanche method (the two leading approaches to paying down debt), either way the landscape shifts as you go.
-Either way there is progressively less principal at each step, generating progressively less interest.
+Whether you use the snowball or avalanche methods (the two leading approaches to paying down debt), the landscape shifts as you go.
+Either way, there is progressively less principal at each step, gradually generating less interest.
 Your energy level and momentum will continue to grow even as the debt monster diminishes and fades.

-I promise you that if you take this process seriously, and focus on getting out instead of perpetuating these silly debt myths, you will become debt free.
+If you take this process seriously and focus on getting out instead of perpetuating these silly debt myths, you will become debt free.
 Start pushing, get the wheels turning, and you will accelerate like you wouldn’t believe.